dlbewley/guifreelife-src/content/blog/Placing-Open-Cluster-Management-Policies-on-Kubernetes.md

 **Here is how the placement policy combines with other selection methods to determine a matching list of ManagedClusters:**

-1. Kubernetes clusters are registered with hub as cluster-scoped `ManagedClusters`
+1. Kubernetes clusters are registered with the RHACM hub as cluster-scoped `ManagedClusters`
 2. `ManagedClusters` are organized into cluster-scoped `ManagedClusterSets`
 3. `ManagedClusterSets` are bound to workload namespaces using `ManagedClusterSetBindings`
 4. Namespace-scoped `Placements` specify a _slice_ of `ManagedClusterSets` which select a working set of _potential_ `ManagedClusters`